arifulmrislam/Project-of-Textile-Medicale/README.md

 ## 🧪 Usage Example

-Here’s a quick example of how Node-RED might send data to ThingsBoard Edge (pseudocode / JSON):
+Here’s a quick example of how Node-RED might send telemetry to ThingsBoard Edge.
-That payload could be posted via HTTP/MQTT to the Edge API endpoint (e.g. `/api/v1/<edgeToken>/telemetry`) and then is forwarded to the cloud automatically.
+The payload below can be sent via HTTP/MQTT to the Edge API endpoint (`/api/v1/<edgeToken>/telemetry`) and will automatically forward to the cloud:

 ```json
 {